Name: The Fendahl

 Doctor and Eighth

-Companions: Leela, Lucie Miller, technically K9 (K9 was travelling with the Fourth Doctor and Leela but remained in the TARDIS for the duration of the confrontation)
+Companions: Leela, Lucie Miller, technically K9 (K9 was travelling with the Fourth Doctor and Leela but remained in the TARDIS for the duration of the confrontation); Gwen Cooper of Torchwood prevented an attempt to resurrect the Fendahl.

 History: The Fendahl is essentially the most powerful